tolache/zd-tweaker/README.md

 ## Description

-This is a simple Chrome extension to help you remove clutter from Zendesk UI.
+This is a simple Chrome extension that removes clutter from Zendesk UI.

 ### Features